dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 If a project is renamed, the `Assembly` URI of graph nodes within that project are automatically updated to reflect the new project path.

+## Extensibility Model

+Project flavors can extend the Dependencies node with additional sub-trees.
+To do so:

+- Implement and export an `IProjectDependenciesSubTreeProvider` implementation per sub-tree
+- Provide a custom implementation of `IDependencyModel`
+- Potentially implement `IProjectTreeProvider` (usually by deriving from `ProjectTreeProviderBase`)

+The _Web Tools Extensions_ project is a good example of a project flavor that does this.

 [AggregateCrossTargetProjectContext]:     /src/Microsoft.VisualStudio.ProjectSystem.Managed.VS/ProjectSystem/VS/Tree/Dependencies/CrossTarget/AggregateCrossTargetProjectContext.cs "AggregateCrossTargetProjectContext.cs"
 [IDependenciesRuleHandler]:               /src/Microsoft.VisualStudio.ProjectSystem.Managed.VS/ProjectSystem/VS/Tree/Dependencies/CrossTarget/IDependenciesRuleHandler.cs "IDependenciesRuleHandler.cs"